Rallapalli Ananta Krishna Sharma: Teacher

-Sharma was appointed a Telugu Pundit (a scholar) by Sir Cattamanchi Ramalinga Reddy, Principal of the Maharaja College of Mysore in 1912 and worked until 1949.(group photo) After which he joined the Sri Venkateshwara Oriental Research Centre, Tirupathi.
-The then executive officer of Tirumala Tirupati Devasthanams, Chelikani Anna Rao entrusted Sharma with elucidating the compositions of the great songwriter-singer-saint Tallapaka Annamacharya.
+Sharma was appointed a Telugu Pundit (a scholar) by Sir Cattamanchi Ramalinga Reddy, Principal of the Maharaja College of Mysore in 1912 and worked there until 1949.
+After teaching, he joined the Sri Venkateshwara Oriental Research Centre, Tirupathi.
+The then executive officer of Tirumala Tirupati Devasthanams, Chelikani Anna Rao entrusted Sharma with simplifying the compositions of the songwriter-singer-saint Tallapaka Annamacharya.
 These compositions (or kritis) were stored for centuries in the Tirumala temple Bhandagaram (storehouse) on copper plates.
 Sharma received the project after his predecessor, Veturi Prabhakara Sastry died.
-He singularly worked on tuning the songs and helped publish seventh and eighth volumes of Annamacharya's compositions.
+He worked on tuning the songs and helped publish the seventh and eighth volumes of Annamacharya's compositions.
 Sharma went on to edit nearly 300 compositions and brought out five more volumes of compositions between 1951 and 1956.
 He also wrote the notation for 108 compositions and 87 of them were published in the Andhra Patrika.

-Rallapalli Ananta Krishna Sharma was closely associated with eminent journalist, biographer and writer S. R. Ramaswamy who learnt for sometime the subtle nuances of Carnatic music from the maestro.
-Among his illustrious students are D. L. Narasimhachar, M. Chidananada Murthy, K. V. Puttappa, G. P. Raja Ratnam, M. V. Seetharamaiah, T. S. Shama Rao, B. Kuppuswami, G. S. Shivarudrappa and M. S. Venkata Rao.
+Sharma was closely associated with eminent journalist, biographer and writer S. R. Ramaswamy who learnt for a period of time the subtle nuances of Carnatic music from him.
+Among his students were D. L. Narasimhachar, M. Chidananada Murthy, K. V. Puttappa, G. P. Raja Ratnam, M. V. Seetharamaiah, T. S. Shama Rao, B. Kuppuswami, G. S. Shivarudrappa, Banagiri Lakshmi Narasimhachar and M. S. Venkata Rao.

+Akasavani: While living in Mysore, he was approached by an All India Radio engineer V V Gopalaswami who built a home radio in his residence.
+Sharma was requested to suggest a name for the radio.
+Drawing parallels with Hindu mythology where we hear the will of the gods through only a voice called Akasavani, Sharma suggested the name Akasavani for the radio station.
+This was later officially adapted by All India Radio.